 “We can turn the situation around in the oceans, and we know that it makes economic sense, both for people and for the environment.”
-Prof. Callum Roberts from the University of York is among the scientists involved in the publication of a study in the magazine Nature have caused a stir.
-Under the leadership of Professor Carlos Duarte from the King Abdullah University of Science and Technology in Saudi Arabia came to the conclusion that there is a possibility that the animal life in the oceans will fully recover by 2050 if the positive conditions such as food, the state of the coasts and the stability of the climate are given.
+Prof. Callum Roberts from the University of York is one of those scientists who, with the publication of a study in the magazine Nature have caused quite a stir.
+Under the leadership of Prof. Carlos Duarte from the King Abdullah University of Science and Technology in Saudi Arabia in fact, concluded that there is a possibility that animal life in the oceans will recover completely by 2050, given positive circumstances such as food, coastal condition, and climate stability.

 A statement that also applies to the sea turtles, which some golf resorts around the world are committed to protecting.
 Kiawah Island in the state of South Carolina is playing a pioneering role, where 1,973 Kiawah’s Turtle Patrols have already been installed to look after the Loggerhead Turtles.
 The so-called loggerhead turtle is one of only seven sea turtle species still in existence.
 Its population has been classified as endangered since 1978.

 From May to October, the turtles nest on the beaches in front of the island’s golf courses, with a nest containing between 100 and 150 eggs.
 After about two months, the fry hatch and make their way to the sea.
 Hundreds of nests are found on Kiawah Island every year.
 The peak was reached in 2013 with 402 pieces, in 2018 it was 222.